-Travelers with passports from the Republic of the Marshall Islands can enter the European Union in 2020 just by presenting their valid passport at the border upon arrival.
+Travelers with passports from the Republic of the Marshall Islands can enter the European Union until late 2022 just by presenting their valid passport at the border upon arrival.

 This is possible thanks to the visa waiver agreement between the Marshall Islands and Europe.

-Nevertheless, all citizens from countries with visa waiver agreements with Europe will be required to register online for a travel authorization prior to their departure from 2021, onwards.
+Nevertheless, all citizens from countries with visa waiver agreements with Europe will be required to register online for a travel authorization prior to their departure from late 2022, onwards.

 The travel authorization for Europe is known as the ETIAS, which stands for European Travel Information and Authorization System.
 The electronic document will be a mandatory entry requirement for all 26 Schengen member states and must be carried by all travelers —including Marshallese passport holders.

 Citizens visiting Europe from the Marshall Islands for business, leisure, tourism, health or transit purposes for up to 90 days must carry an approved ETIAS visa waiver as well as their valid, biometric passport.

 Countries Marshallese ETIAS Holders are Granted Entry Into

 ETIAS permits Marshallese citizens to travel to all 26 Schengen member states from late 2022: